single-spa/single-spa-react/README.md

 domElementGetter (since those are provided by the code that will mount the parcel).

 Additionally, single-spa-react provides a `<Parcel>` component to make using framework agnostic single-spa parcels easier.
 This allows you to put the parcel into your render method's jsx, instead of having to implement componentDidMount and componentWillUnmount.
+You can use the Parcel component either by npm installing the library and importing `single-spa-react/parcel` or by adding `<script src="https://unpkg.com/single-spa-react/parcel"></script>` and then accessing the Parcel component with `window.Parcel.default`.

 #### Parcel props
 - `config` (required): Either a single-spa parcel config object, or a "loading function" that returns a Promise that resolves with the parcel config.